The US$2.8 trillion opportunity: How better health for all can drive US economic growth

 • Systemic racial biases: We estimated improvements for racially minoritized populations, comparing them to the racial group with leading national health outcomes.

-• Place-based effects: Using the population group with leading health outcomes from the six US states with the highest life expectancy29 (California, Hawaii, Massachusetts, Minnesota, New Hampshire, and Washington) estimated improvements for all populations below the benchmark.
+• Place-based effects: Using the population group with leading health outcomes from the six US states with the highest life expectancy29 (California, Hawaii, Massachusetts, Minnesota, New Hampshire, and Washington), we estimated improvements for all populations below the benchmark.

 • All scenarios control for gender and age (10-year age bands, and larger for older adults).